SAFETAG/SAFETAG/en/exercises/forensic_analysis/instructions.md

 *In most cases, reach out for help, there are multiple organizations which coordinate and can support malware analysis targeting NGOs.
-The [Digital First Aid Kit](https://rarenet.github.io/DFAK/en/SecureCommunication/) has a list of organizations and in most cases secure contact details to seek support in doing advanced analysis.
-The [Rapid Response Network](http://www.rarenet.org/), a project of [CiviCERT](https://civicert.org/) is a consortia of these organizations who may be able to help.
+The [Digital First Aid Kit](https://digitalfirstaid.org/en/support/) has a list of [CiviCERT](https://civicert.org/) organizations to seek support in doing advanced analysis.
 [Citizen Lab](https://citizenlab.ca/) is also well known for their analysis and research.*

 There are some procedures that must be followed to ensure the evidence is properly handled while the forensic analysis is taking place.
 These include: